auth0/docs/articles/cms/wordpress/troubleshoot.md

   - secure-an-api
   - manage-users
 ---
-# Troubleshooting/FAQ
+# Troubleshoot WordPress Plugin

-In this page, we have collected some of the common troubleshooting questions we encounter.
+Here are some common troubleshooting questions.
 If the items below do not solve your issue, then consider the following alternatives:

 * If you're setting up the plugin for the first time or having problems with users logging in, please review the [configuration](/cms/wordpress/configuration) page in this section.
 * If you found a bug in the plugin code [submit an issue](https://github.com/auth0/wp-auth0/issues) or [create a pull request](https://github.com/auth0/wp-auth0/pulls) on GitHub.